AyoTheDev/Checkfer/README.md

 * **Domain**, this layer contains the business logic and data model entities.
 The point of this layer is to have a standard set of objects that can be reused within different projects

-* Unit tests have been written for the ViewModel and the usecases.
+* Unit tests have been written for the ViewModel, usecases and the Api Error handler.

 * The project adheres to the SOLID OOP principles in the following way: